odoo/documentation/project/planning/forecast.rst

 ========================

 Scheduling and forecasting tasks is another way to manage projects.
-In Odoo, the Forecast option gives you access to the Gantt chart.
+In Twenty20, the Forecast option gives you access to the Gantt chart.

 So far, you've been working with the Kanban view, which shows you the progress of a project and its related tasks.